Entrepreneurship at MSM

 Business Buzz and Essence prepared for competitions by working with professionals who offered advice on everything from product development and pricing to sales and marketing strategies.
 Essence was mentored by Bill Brandel, Country Chief Executive of Ingram Micro Canada, and Sean Rahill, Director of Marking at Independent Health.

 The Mount St. Mary entrepreneurship program has also worked closely with 43North, Buffalo’s business start-up competition.
-43North staffers and winners helped prepare the students for national competition and will be doing the same before the teams head off to the World Cup competition in Ukraine in August 2017.
+43North staffers and winners helped prepare the students for the national and the World Cup competition.